mohamdhashim/Book_List_api/README.md

 2. activate your virtualenv.

-3. run in `pip install -r requirements.txt` in your shell.
+3. run `pip install -r requirements.txt` in your shell.